BellezaEmporium/query-streamlink/README.md

 ## Thank yous :

-- keystroke3 for the support and rework of the application.
+-  [@keystroke3](https://github.com/keystroke3) for the support and rework of the application (He's looking for a full-time job !
+If anyone's interested, contact him directly).

 - The IPTV peepz that were involved in making this possible (special thanks to Nintendocustom / Dum4G)